HPI-BP2017N2/Crawler/README.md

   rabbitmq.ha.hosts: ""
 ```
 #### Storm installation
-A tutorial on how to install storm can be found [here](https://www.quora.com/How-do-I-install-a-multi-node-Apache-Storm-on-Ubuntu-16-04)
+A tutorial on how to install storm can be found [here](https://www.quora.com/How-do-I-install-a-multi-node-Apache-Storm-on-Ubuntu-16-04).
+The following suggestions assume that you use **Ubuntu 16.04**.
 For comfortable use set the environment variable for Storm
 ```bash
 export PATH=$PATH:/usr/local/storm/bin
 ```
-For comfortable use create startup scripts for the services in /etc/systemd/system/thing.service
+To make sure all systems run smoothly create startup scripts for the services in /etc/systemd/system/
 ##### storm-nimbus.service
 ```ini
 [Unit]